Skip to content Skip to footer

 Language

-The local language spoken in Brescia is Italian, as in the rest of Italy.
-English is widely understood in tourist areas, but knowing some basic Italian phrases can enhance your travel experience and interaction with locals.
+The local language spoken in Brescia is Italian, as it is in the rest of Italy.
+English is also commonly spoken in tourist areas and by younger generations, making it easy for visitors to communicate.

 Cost Of Living